martinbaroody77/nlp-common-phrases/README.md

 For now I am only using the "spoken" data, I'll try including the "written" data later and the results will probably be a lot more interesting.

 To run the program, run the common_phrases.py file.
+Note that it may take a few seconds for the output to show up.

 The code is really messy right now but I'll clean it sometime.